AmyE123/legacy-gamedev.amy-portfolio.com/_posts/2022-04-05-parcel-run.md

 title:  "Parcel Run"
 type: "Game Development Blog"
 color: "background-color: seagreen"
 summary: "In the near future, delivering parcels is a crime!
-Only a select few corporations are allowed and you’re not one of them!
 This was designed around the theme 'Delay The Inevitable' <small>(Ludum Dare 50)</small>"
 author: amyelliott
 date: '2022-04-05'
 category: ['game-development', 'game-jam', 'unity']